-Both the respondent and complainant shall simultaneously be informed in writing of the outcome of the proceedings, the procedures for appealing the results, and of case progression through the adjudication process, including notice of the final outcome.
-Disclosure of the outcome shall be made to both parties unconditionally, simultaneously, and each shall be free to share or not share the details with any third parties.
+Respondent and complainants shall simultaneously be informed in writing of the outcome of the proceedings, the procedures for appealing the results, and of case progression through the adjudication process, including notice of the final outcome.
+Disclosure of the outcome shall be made to parties unconditionally, simultaneously, and each shall be free to share or not share the details with any third parties.
 All disciplinary proceeding officials will, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking, as well as how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.